Rubbish Removal Prices Guide

 - Listing time - most collectors aren't checking their phones on Sundays, bank holidays or in the middle of the night!

-- Weight – collectors are charged by weight (not volume) when they dispose of waste at commercial recycling facilities.
-So, if your job contains a significant proportion of very heavy, dense rubbish (eg. soil, bricks, sawdust, logs, wet leaves, concrete, gravel, carpet tiles) then expect to pay towards the top end of the removal Price Estimate range, because disposal cost for the collector will be relatively high for this load size.
-Alternatively, if your waste is all very light (eg. packaging, polystyrene, duvets, empty boxes), then disposal cost will be lower than normal for this load size, so you should be able to pay towards the low end of the Price range.
-Note: the Tradesman/DIY waste option on the Create Listing page is there to identify heavier items and adjust the estimated rubbish removal price range accordingly.
+Collectors are charged by weight (not volume) when they dispose of waste at commercial recycling facilities.
+So, if your job contains a significant proportion of very heavy, dense rubbish (eg. soil, bricks, sawdust, logs, wet leaves, concrete, gravel, carpet tiles), then expect to pay more than you would for the same volume of much lighter waste.
+Equally, if your waste is very light (eg. packaging, polystyrene, duvets, empty boxes), the cost of collection will be lower.
+Note: the Tradesman/DIY waste option on the Create Listing page is there to identify heavier items.

-- Fridge or Mattress – fridges and mattresses (unless they can be reused) cost more to dispose of than ‘normal’ waste because of what they are made of and therefore how difficult they are to recycle.
+Fridges and mattresses (unless they can be reused) cost more to dispose of than ‘normal’ waste.
+This is because of what they are made of and therefore how difficult they are to recycle.
 So, collectors require a premium to collect them.
-As a rough guide, add £15 - £20 per fridge or mattress to whatever price you would have offered if your junk did not include one.
+As a rough guide, expect to pay £15 - £30 more for your collection per fridge or mattress it includes than you would do if your junk did not include one.

-- Reuse, Resale & Valuable Junk – if your waste includes material that has resale value, then feel free to offer a collection price that reflects this.
+If your waste includes material that can be resold, then the collection price will reflect this.
 A reasonable amount of metal (in particular copper and brass) will have scrap value.
 So, highlighting this clearly in your listing description or additional detail section and making sure it is clearly visible in your photos, should help reduce removal price.
-Equally, genuinely reusable items (like a nice bike or sofa) should lead to a price towards the lower end of the range.
-But please bear in mind that just classifying something as 'reusable' does not magically make it valuable!
+Equally, genuinely reusable items (like a nice, clean and undamaged or stained sofa) should lead to a low or even no price.
+But please bear in mind that just classifying something as 'reusable' does not magically make it valuable or free to collect!